 Buying bitcoin with a debit card is the fastest way.

 We can’t recommend any cloud mining companies at this time.

-Note: If you do find one, you’ll need a wallet to receive payouts to.
+Note: If you do find a legitimate one, you’ll need a wallet to receive payouts to.
 A secure hardware wallet like the Ledger Nano X is a good option.

 It depends what your goals are with cloud mining.
 If your goal is to obtain bitcoins, then there is really no reason to cloud mine or even mine at all.

 You will get more bitcoins for your buck if you just buy bitcoins!